Partners & Agencies

 This resource page is used to provide partner agencies with the tools and knowledge needed to achieve compliance requirements, as well as successfully manage a distribution.
 It details policies enforced by Forgotten Harvest, as a requirement of the USDA and Feeding America.

-As a member of the Feeding America network, Forgotten Harvest is held accountable to a strict set of rules and governing procedures that ensure food is distributed safely as it pertains to State, IRS, and Federal law.
+As a member of the Feeding America network, Forgotten Harvest is held accountable to a strict set of rules and governing procedures that ensures food is distributed safely as it pertains to state, IRS, and federal law.
 Accordingly, we expect each partner agency to follow the policies and procedures outlined not only in this handbook but also in the guidelines outlined in the Forgotten Harvest Agency Agreement and any of the appropriate appendices.

 Agency Resource Manual